The Gong Show: Later incarnations

-A syndicated weekday revival of The Gong Show, hosted by San Francisco disc jockey Don Bleu, ran during the 1988–89 season from September 12, 1988, to September 15, 1989, Each winner was paid $701.Extreme Gong, a later incarnation of The Gong Show on the Game Show Network had viewers vote on its acts by telephone.
-It was hosted by George Gray and ran from October 5, 1998, to August 26, 1999, with reruns continuing to air up until Fall of 2000.
+A syndicated weekday revival of The Gong Show, hosted by San Francisco disc jockey Don Bleu, ran during the 1988–89 season from September 12, 1988, to May 26, 1989, with reruns airing through September 15.
+Each winner was paid $701.

+The last show of the Don Bleu's revival is dedicated for a long-week tribute to France.Extreme Gong, a later incarnation of The Gong Show on the Game Show Network had viewers vote on its acts by telephone.
+It was hosted by George Gray and ran from October 5, 1998, to August 27, 1999, with reruns continuing to air up until Fall of 2000.
 Winners received $317.69.
 This version was well known for two known incidents: one episode featuring "Cody the Talking Dog" for which he tried to say things like "I love you" and "ice cream" but did not succeed in talking, and another featuring a Village People parody as The Village Little People where they sang a cover of "YMCA".
 Orange County comedy punk band the Radioactive Chicken Heads (then called Joe & the Chicken Heads) made their national television debut on Extreme Gong, though they were gonged midway through their performance.
 Near the end of the show's run, an hour-long "Tournament of Talent" special was aired in August 1999, with twelve previous winning acts (chosen by viewers via a phone-in poll) competing for a payoff of $10,000.

 Comedy Central debuted a new incarnation called The Gong Show with Dave Attell, which lasted for eight weeks in the summer of 2008.
 The show's format was similar to the original, but its scoring was based on a scale of 0 to 500, and winning acts received $600.
 The $600 was shown as paid in cash on the spot, rather than being paid by check as in earlier versions, but in reality (because of contestant eligibility regulations by Sony) was paid as a check from Sony Pictures.
 In place of a typical trophy, winners were awarded a belt in the style of boxing championship belts.

 A live stage version of The Gong Show took place at B.B.
 King's Blues Club, in the Times Square district of New York City on August 12, 2010.
 It was produced by The Radio Chick, and is the Sony authorized stage production.
 This production went into development in 2011–12 and now runs regularly in New York City, with engagements in other U.S. cities.